 Independence real estate is some of the most expensive in Kentucky, although Independence house values don't compare to the most expensive real estate in the U.S.

-Independence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Independence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Independence is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Independence who work in office and administrative support (13.67%), management occupations (10.40%), and sales jobs (9.56%).

 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Independence is somewhat higher than in the average US city of 21.84%: 28.53% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Independence who are college-educated is somewhat higher than the average US community of 21.84%: 28.53% of adults in Independence have at least a bachelor's degree.

 The per capita income in Independence in 2018 was $31,331, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,324 for a family of four.
 However, Independence contains both very wealthy and poor people as well.